nasmith/nasmith.github.io/_pages/about.md

   - /about.html
 ---

 [Noah Smith](https://nasmith.github.io) is a computer scientist working in several fields of artificial intelligence research.
 He recently wrote [**Language Models: A Guide for the Perplexed**](https://arxiv.org/pdf/2311.17301.pdf), a general-audience tutorial, and he co-directs the [OLMo](https://allenai.org/olmo) open language modeling effort with [Hanna Hajishirzi](https://homes.cs.washington.edu/~hannaneh/).
+He is the PI of the NSF- and NVIDIA-supported project "Open Multimodal AI Infrastructure to Accelerate Science."

 Broadly, his research targets algorithms that process data encoding language, music, and more, to augment human capabilities.
 He also works on core problems of research methodology like evaluation.
 You can watch [videos of some of his talks](talks), read his [papers](publications), and learn about his research group, [Noah's ARK](http://www.ark.cs.washington.edu).
 Smith is most proud of his mentoring accomplishments:  as of 2025, he has graduated 32 Ph.D. students and mentored 18 postdocs, with 28 alumni now in faculty positions around the world.
 23 of his undergraduate/masters mentees have gone on to Ph.D. programs.
 His group's alumni have started companies and are technological leaders both inside and outside the tech industry.